 As a devoted Thai food lover, one of my favorite activities whilst traveling in Thailand is doing the ever-popular cooking class.
 A class that stands out for me was the one I did in Chiang Mai.
 The school is Odynovo's favorite pick, with expert chefs to guide you along the way from shopping for ingredients in the market to displaying food artfully in your plate.
 Our patient, talented teacher Gayray was great at explaining everything and brought the whole experience to a new level!

 The day started at 8:30 a.m with a pick-up from the hotel and the van took us to the school located in the bustling old city of Chiang Mai.
 Around 9 a.m., food buffs from all over the world have been ready for a Thai culinary adventure.

-Each class is kept small between two to fifth guests.
+Each class is kept small between two to five guests.